 Once we began to receive wild chicks, a separate brooder room with its own kitchen was added.
 This ensures that there is no cross contamination between chicks from the wild and chicks being hatched in a managed situation.

 The numbers of eggs and wild chicks brought to us continued to increase and by the 2010/11 season we received forty-five Rowi and twenty-seven Tokoeka eggs.
 This meant that a total number of 182 Rowi and 92 Tokoeka eggs/chicks had been managed at our facility by the end of 2011.

-The chicks will stay with us for approximately one month after which they are transported to predator-free islands.
-It's here that the chicks can grow up in a safe environment before being released backs into the wild when they are 1.2kg's
+The chicks stay with us for approximately one month, after which they are transported to predator-free islands.
+It's here that the chicks can grow up in a safe environment before being released backs into the wild when they weigh 1.2kg's

 The Trust's kiwi breeding programme is self-funded.
 We don't receive government funding.